Nakusp (sternwheeler)

-The Nakusp was a sternwheel steamboat that operated from 1895 to 1897 on the Arrow Lakes of British Columbia.
+The Nakusp was a steam-powered sternwheeler that operated on the Arrow Lakes of British Columbia from 1895 to 1897.

 Design and construction

 Nakusp was commissioned by the Columbia and Kootenay Steam Navigation Company to replace the sternwheeler Columbia which had burned in 1894.
 Capt.
 James W. Troup, the company's superintendent, designed Nakusp.

 When launched on July 1, 1895, Nakusp was the largest steamboat that had been built on Arrow Lakes.
-There were then two other sternwheelers operating on the Arrow Lakes when Nakusp was launched, Lytton and Kootenai.
-Nakusp could carrying more freight than both of them combined.
+There were two other sternwheelers operating on the Arrow Lakes when Nakusp was launched, Lytton and Kootenai.
+Nakusp could carry more freight than both of them combined.
 At 1083 gross tons, Nakusp was over twice as large as the Columbia she was replacing.
 Nakusp was also considered a luxury vessel for the time, as described by historian Downs:

 She was the finest sternwheeler in the province, complete with hot and cold running water, steam heat and electric lights.
 Her dining room, richly decorated in white and gold, arched to a dome two decks high.
 Glittering chandeliers swung from the ornate ceiling while plants and flowers added additional splashes of color.

-Nakusp had three decks, the main or freight deck, the saloon or passenger deck, and the texas or hurricane deck.
+Nakusp had three decks, the main or freight deck, the saloon or passenger deck, and the Texas or hurricane deck.
 The freight deck could accommodate approximately 15 railroad car loads of freight, or about 300 tons.
 Mechanically the vessel had a steam-driven capstan and a dynamo to generate electricity for the 130 electric lights on board.
 Nakusp also had two searchlights and a boom light to allow night operations.

 There were 17 staterooms on the saloon deck.
 The saloon deck also include a parlour, 18 ft wide and 44 ft long, a dining room 17 ft by 38 ft, and a smoking room 17 ft wide and 34 ft long.
-There were additional cabins on the texas deck.
-The inside of the texas deck included an open balcony or gallery running around and above the dining room on the saloon deck.
+There were additional cabins on the Texas deck.
+The inside of the Texas deck included an open balcony or gallery running around and above the dining room on the saloon deck.
 The dining room ceiling was 17 ft high, and light came into the room through colored windows in the clerestory.